-What if the ‘White Album’ Had Only Been a Single Record?
+What if The Beatles’ ‘White Album’ Had Only Been a Single Record?

-As you can see in this clip from 'The Beatles Anthology', there was even some disagreement in The Beatles' inner circle about whether there was enough 'good' material to justify a double album (start watching at 5:43).
+As you can see in this clip from 'The Beatles Anthology', there was even some disagreement in The Beatles' inner circle about whether there was enough 'good' material to justify a double album:

 So what if The Beatles had decided to go with only a standard 12-track single album instead of the 30-track double album they put out?